 We also made some adjustments to the interiors of the cabinets and added some fun and fabulous organizational elements too.

 We had our refacing remodel installed by a local company that only does kitchen renovations and specializes in refacing.

 Here are the details on our new kitchen and what I chose:

 We chose a white shaker style door – I love the shaker style so much because it’s timeless.
-This color is called ‘laquer white’ but it has a satin finish not a gloss laquer finish.
+This color is called ‘lacquer white’ but it has a satin finish not a gloss lacquer finish.

 This shaker style is also easier to clean because it doesn’t have a lot of molding detail on it!
 It’s simple but chic and very on trend right now.